Skip to content

 It sure has been a relatively long time since I visited this forum.
 Things on my end have been stressful lately.
 I’m also not sure if this is the right section to post this either, but I believe this is the closest I can get to actually “receiving” advice, namely about relearning the violin after a long break.

-So over the past few days, I watched some videos on YouTube, and came across some really moving material on violin practice and performance, namely this video from Sophie C. It specifically addressed my situation, and just right after, I recorded my own take on her video:
+So over the past few days, I watched some videos on YouTube, and came across some really moving material on violin practice and performance.
+It gave me an epiphany and some motivation to resume my violin journey, to be at least as skilled as I was back in my middle and high school days.

 The main reason that I’m posting this here in the first place is because I feel I won’t get prompt, helpful feedback and advice directly on YouTube (you know what the community is mostly like there🙄).
 And since the community here is, in my opinion and experience, very responsive and thoughtful, I feel I will take a gander and open up here.